Becoming a Fiscal Host

 • Have you looked into the tax implications in your country of being a fiscal sponsor?

-• Have you thought about a system and policies for onboarding new Projects?
+• Have you thought about a system and policies for onboarding new Communities?

 • Do you have a Stripe and PayPal account set up, and a bank account to connect them to?

-• Do you have admin capacity to validate and payout approved expenses for your Projects?
+• Do you have admin capacity to validate and payout approved expenses for your Communities?

 As a Fiscal Host, you are responsible for the financial activity flowing through your bank account.
-You need to make sure that your Projects are not doing money laundering or other nefarious activities.
-You don't want to open the door to just anyone to create a Project under your umbrella.
-Think about some policies for determining whether a Project is a good fit.
+You need to make sure that your Communities are not doing money laundering or other nefarious activities.
+You don't want to open the door to just anyone to create a Community under your umbrella.
+Think about some policies for determining whether a Community is a good fit.

-We give you the tools you need to manage applications by new Projects.
-You can specify your policies on your host page, and if a Project wants to join you'll get a notification with the option to approve them to join your host or not.
+We give you the tools you need to manage applications by new Communities.
+You can specify your policies on your host page, and if a Community wants to join you'll get a notification with the option to approve them or not.

 Donate PR is designed to make it easy to validate every expense as part of the two-step approval process.
-The first step is approval from the Project admins (core contributors), who check if the expense is a legitimate use of funds to further the project, and then it goes to the Fiscal Host admin to check that the paperwork is in order (like receipts) and nothing looks fishy.
+The first step is approval from the Community admins, who check if the expense is a legitimate use of funds to further the project, and then it goes to the Fiscal Host admin to check that the paperwork is in order (like receipts) and nothing looks fishy.
 Only then do you actually pay out the funds.

 Requirements